zhaoyu-li/DL4TP/README.md

    *Ying, Huaiyuan and Zhang, Shuo and Li, Linyang and Zhou, Zhejian and Shao, Yunfan and Fei, Zhaoye and Ma, Yichuan and Hong, Jiawei and Liu, Kuikun and Wang, Ziyi and Wang, Yudong and Wu, Zijian and Li, Shuaibin and Zhou, Fengzhe and Liu, Hongwei and Zhang, Songyang and Zhang, Wenwei and Yan, Hang and Qiu, Xipeng and Wang, Jiayu and Chen, Kai and Lin, Dahua*

-1. **MathChat: Benchmarking Mathematical Reasoning and Instruction Following in Multi-Turn Interactions** `arXiv 2024` [[paper]](https://arxiv.org/pdf/2405.19444.pdf) [pretraining]

-   *Liang, Zhenwen and Yu, Dian and Yu, Wenhao and Yao, Wenlin and Zhang, Zhihan and Zhang, Xiangliang and Yu, Dong*

 ### Data Generation

 1. **Learning to Reason in Large Theories without Imitation** `arXiv 2019` [[paper]](https://arxiv.org/pdf/1905.10501.pdf) [HOL Light]